- Feature Name: none?

 call is intentional or just an accidental oversight.

-Rust has got a lot of mileage out connecting the #[must_use]
+Rust has got a lot of mileage out connecting the #[must_use] lint to

-specific types: types like Result
+specific types: types like Result, MutexGuard (any guard, in

 general) and the lazy iterator adapters have narrow enough use cases